cgc/ec/dreamcoder/domains/grid/README.md

-To run the grid domain, use the below command, with optional command line arguments:
+To run Dreamcoder on the grid domain, use the below command, with optional command line arguments:
 ```
 python -m dreamcoder.domains.grid.grid --task tree --enumerationTimeout 30 -i 2 -c 2
 ```